Rumblefish—a.k.a. Taylor Yard Bridge

 Gangs of Los Angeles—and Francis Ford Coppola

-Rumblefish playfully takes its name after the 1983 Coppola film about rival gangs, while similarly referencing the actual gangs that once battled in the area.
-Our design of the bridge counters this violent past—and nullifies the river’s past as a border wall—by offering a meeting point in the middle where two outcroppings looking north and south, up and down the river.
-The center of the bridge becomes a place for community collision—of the peaceful kind—as well as contemplation of the river.
-It was also important for us that the bridge be able to accommodate small community events and outdoor exhibits.
+Taylor Yard Bridge, or "Rumblefish" as we like to call it, playfully takes its name (and its bold orange color) from the 1983 Coppola film about rival gangs, while similarly referencing the actual gangs that once battled in the area.
+Our design of the bridge acknowledges this violent past—and nullifies the river’s past as a border wall—by offering a meeting point in the middle where two slightly offset cantilevered view decks look north and south, as if in a handshake or dance.

 Bridging Communities

-In construction, we engineered Rumblefish to employ the lightest structural elements possible: tube steel, wide flange steel, and steel rods.
-HSS steel members form rectangular openings, and the bracing of the frame is achieved by the provision of cables spanning diagonally in vertical planes.
+The bridge employs the lightest and most efficient structural elements possible: tube steel, wide flange steel, and steel rods.
+HSS steel members form rectangular openings, and the bracing of the frame is achieved by the provision of tension rods spanning diagonally in vertical planes.
 This hybrid frame has rigid joints that are capable of transferring and resisting bending moments, and diagonals working in tension only.

-The bridge will be built using a redundancy system that will enable the structure to carry loads after the failure of one or more components.
+The bridge also uses a redundancy system (fracture critical members) that enables the structure to carry loads in the event of a failure of one or more components.
 The use of this hybrid form allows the vertical planes in the bridge to remain almost unobstructed and provides for open viewing of the LA River along the bridge length.

-During construction, pieces will be componentized so that larger portions of the bridge can be assembled in an adjacent yard and work within the riverbed can be minimized.
+Structural elements were componentized so that larger portions of the bridge could be assembled in an adjacent yard and construction work within the riverbed could be minimized.

 Notes